 Do Feel Know How do you do?
-What sort of ways do you affect the world: poke it, manipulate it, sit on it?
-(Buttons - discrete, automatic vs Handles - continuous) How do you feel?
-What do you sense of the world and what are the sensory qualities that shape media?
-(Print - exact vs Cartoon - fuzzy, more participation) How do you know?
+What sort of ways do you affect the world poke it, manipul it, sit on it?
+(Butt - discrete, automatic vs Handles - continuous) sense of the world and what are the sensory qualities How do you know?
 What are the ways that you learn and plan (or perhaps, how we want you to think)?
 (Paths vs Maps)